-About the artist: Her recent body of work grapples with nuances and complexities of the idea of home as an immigrant.
-Weaving her personal history into the broader cultural fabrics, Ahmad explores how our deeply intimate struggles of belonging can inform larger conversations about national identity, notions of home, memory, and gender.
+About the artist: Ahmad’s recent body of work grapples with nuances and complexities of the idea of home as an immigrant.
+Weaving her personal history into the broader cultural fabrics, Ahmad explores how our deeply intimate struggles of belonging can inform larger conversations about national identity, notions of home, memory and gender.

 Ahmad is a 2016 graduate of the Bachelor’s in Studio Arts and the Honors Art Program at the University of Maryland College Park.
-Ahmad’s work been reviewed in several major publications such as Al Jazeera English, The Washington Post, and The Huffington Post and has been included in multiple collections.
+Ahmad’s work has also been reviewed in several major publications such as Al Jazeera English, The Washington Post, and The Huffington Post and has been included in multiple collections.
 She has exhibited internationally— including at the Craft and Folk Art Museum in Los Angeles, the Herbert F. Johnson Museum of Art in New York, and Queen Mary University in London.
-Recently, she was awarded an artist fellowship at the Vermont Studio Center, is the 2019 recipient of the yearlong Next Generation/Sanctuary Artist Fellowship at VisArts in Rockville, MD, and is a 2019-2020 Halcyon Arts Lab Fellow in Washington DC.
+Recently, she was awarded an artist fellowship at the Vermont Studio Center, and is the 2019 recipient of the yearlong Next Generation/Sanctuary Artist Fellowship at VisArts in Rockville, MD.
+She is also a 2019-2020 Halcyon Arts Lab Fellow in Washington DC.